 During the third quarter of 2020, the Chilean economic activity recovered slightly with respect to the previous quarter, as a result of the relaxation of containment measures.
 Despite recording an increase with respect to 2Q20, GDP y/y growth remained negative at a rate of -10.25%.
 This mild rebound was driven by the partial recovery of domestic demand compared to 2Q20.
 However, domestic demand remained below the pre-pandemic levels.
 On the other hand, the labor market continued to be significantly deteriorated.
 Unemployment increased compared to the previous quarter, up to a rate of 12.79%, while employment creation decreased down to a rate of –19,41%.
 Inflation continued the decline initiated in the first quarter of the year and stood at a rate of 2.68% during 3Q20.
 The Chilean peso appreciated against the US dollar, recording an average exchange rate of 780.93 $CLP/USD in 3Q20.

-Macroeconomic outlook report: Chile 2Q20
+Macroeconomic outlook report: Chile 3Q20

-- In 2Q20, the year over year growth rate of the price index stood at 2.93%, after a deceleration of 0.77 p.p. when compared to 1Q20.
+- In 3Q20, the variation of the price index stood at 2.68%, after a 0.25 p.p. decrease compared to 2Q20.

 For more information, click here to access the executive document in pdf (only avalaible in Spanish).